natverse/malecns/README.md

 Access to neuprint / Clio then depends on authentication.
-For neuprint, please see https://github.com/natverse/neuprintr#authentication; you only need to set a `neuprint_token` R environment variable.
+For neuprint, please see https://github.com/natverse/neuprintr#authentication; you only need to set a `NEUPRINT_TOKEN` R environment variable.
 You can display your neuprint token after logging into the neuprint website.
 For Clio, you will prompted to authenticate via a Google OAuth "dance" in your web browser.
-Note that the Clio and neuprint tokens look similar, but are *not* the same. neuprint token appears to be indefinite while the clio token currently lasts 3 weeks.
+Note that the Clio and neuprint tokens look similar, but are *not* the same.
+Your neuprint token appears to be indefinite while the clio token currently lasts 3 weeks.

 ### Configuration